hyoo-ru/mam_mol/readme.md

 ## Lego components

 At $mol is used the component approach to the building of interface, but **every component is self-sufficient** and can be used as the self-sufficient application.
-Small components are assembled inside of larger components etc.
+Small components are aggregated inside of larger components etc.

 Unlike another frameworks the $mol does not seek to isolate the insides of the components.
 Vice versa, there is comfortable mechanism is provided for developers for configuration them, it is not required from the creator